Loretta Young Commands and Joseph Cotten Charms In Delightfully Relevant 1940’s Comedy

 In this continuing year of disgrace, past the movie review proper, this reviewer would like to (possibly indulgently) offer that alluded to visual passage of the film’s farmer’s daughter – an immigrant female from flyover country – passing into those vaulted chambers of the House of Representatives as an image of hope from 70 years ago.
 Commenting on this final scene, film historian and writer Gambin, an Australian, was reminded of his first visit to the United States: where he was surprised to learn that, unlike as in his native land, voting is in fact not here compulsory.
 Being an American, this reviewer’s own surprise while viewing this triumphant image was learning himself that voting – the essence of political change and having one’s voice heard – should be taken so seriously somewhere across the world as to require each of its citizens to exercise their citizenship.

 Credits rolling on these highly enjoyable and vastly entertaining pictures of the past, a supreme testament to the personalities, storytelling prowess, and technical knowhow of the postwar American film industry, this cinemaddicted viewer couldn’t help imagining a further chapter in his continuing (and, at present, temporarily stalled) series of alt-film history called Cinema of Forgotten Dreams.
-Let’s title this one The People’s Congresswoman, a 1953 sequel to the 1947 romantic comedy under review.
+Let’s title this one The People’s Congresswoman, an imaginary 1953 sequel to the 1947 romantic comedy under review.

 Review Coda: The People’s Congresswoman (1953)